zacatac/shopper/README.md

 ## Deploying

+I deployed the application on heroku, so I will give directions detailing that process.
+The repository already has the buildpacks, and grunt tasks necessary to get the app running on heroku.
+The only task left is to get heroku to build properly.
+1. Set configuration variables:
+   * heroku config:set SECRET_KEY_BASE=replacethiswithyourapplicationssecretkey
+   * heroku config:set TRELLO_API_KEY=replacethiswithyourtrelloapikey
+   * heroku config:set TRELLO_API_SECRET=replacethiswithyourtrelloapisecret
+   * heroku config:set SAFEWAY_EMAIL=replacethiswithyoursafewayaccountemail
+   * heroku config:set SAFEWAY_PASS=replacethiswithyoursafewayaccountpassword
+2. Define multibuild pack build type:
+   * heroku config:set BUILDPACK_URL=https://github.com/ddollar/heroku-buildpack-multi.git
+3. Deploy!
+   * git push heroku master

-If you run `grunt build`, grunt will package the whole angular app in a tidy package on the rails public/ folder.
-This packaging step could happen in the server to avoid having to commit the generated assets in your repository, analogous to how it is done for generating assets with rails' assets pipeline.
+The grunt task `build` will package the whole angular app in a tidy package on the rails public/ folder.
+This packaging step happens in the server to avoid having to commit the generated assets in your repository, analogous to how it is done for generating assets with rails' assets pipeline.